johananl/follower-maze/README.md

 ### Restart After Running

-Running the testing client (JAR file) more than once against my solution currently requires restarting the server.
+Running the test client more than once against my solution currently requires restarting the server.
 The reason is that I haven't implemented cleanup of the data structures responsible for tracking connected users and followers state.